mcpalmer1980/port_gui/README.md

 - midbottom - (x, y) coordinate for the center of the Rect's bottom edge
 - midleft - (x, y) coordinate for the center of the Rect's left edge
 - midright - (x, y) coordinate for the center of the Rect's right edge
-- midtop - (x, y) coordinate for teh center of the Rect's top edge
+- midtop - (x, y) coordinate for the center of the Rect's top edge
 - right - x coordinate for the right edge of the Rect
 - size - (w, h) size of the Rect.
-A Rect remains centered around the same point when size is changed
+A Rect remains centered around the same point when its size is changed
 - top - y coordinate for the top edge of the Rect
 - topleft - (x, y) coordinate for the top left corner of the Rect
 - topright - (x, y) coordinate for the top right corner of the Rect